mykki92/CI_PP4-LA-POSADA/README.md

 14. As an admin/authorised user I want to be able to add, edit or remove items from the menus.
 15. As an admin/authorised user I want to be able to add, edit or remove blog posts.
 16. As an admin/authorised user I want to be able to moderate blog post comments before approving them.
-17. As an admin/authorised user I want to be able to search and filter through bookings, menus, blog posts and customer messages.
+17. As an admin/authorised user I want to be able to search and filter through bookings, blog posts and customer messages.

 ### Site Owner
 18. As an site owner I want to provide clearly presented contact and booking details to maximise customer interaction.